 4. They Set Financial Goals

-Among rich millennials, 66% say they’re focused on setting and achieving long-term goals where their investments are concerned.
+Among rich millennials, about two-thirds say they’re focused on setting and achieving long-term goals where their investments are concerned.
 By thinking long term instead of getting caught up in the present, they’re in a better position to stay the course even when their investments stumble temporarily.